-Financial identity theft may be discovered when the victim is notified by a company to verify if an application, which has been submitted, is an authorized application.
+Financial identity theft may be discovered when the victim is notified by a company to verify a submitted application for credit, a bill for debts they did not incur or by reviewing their credit reports for suspicious activity.
 The following steps are recommended:

 - How were you notified?

 - If by letter, contact the fraud department of that company.

 - If by phone, make note of who you spoke with regarding this matter.
 You should ask to speak to the fraud department on all identity theft matters.

 - Take notes during the conversation and have them deny the application.

 - Contact the three major credit reporting agencies to place a fraud alert on your credit reports, and order your complimentary credit report.
 Please review your credit reports to identify all fraudulent accounts.
 Refer to ITRC Solution SN 03 for the necessary contact information to place a fraud alert.